temperlang/temperlang-blog/posts/tangle-of-strings.md

 That's often not true when you're counting codepoints.

-In JavaScript, concatenating surrogates (UTF-16 code units used to make a supplementary code point) merges them into one codepoint.
+In JavaScript, concatenating surrogates (UTF-16 code units used to make a supplementary codepoint) merges them into one codepoint.

 But the concatenation identity holds when you're counting UTF-16.